Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

 Embed from Getty Images

 Shortly after this knockdown, Nigel Benn once again connected and once again McClellan fell to his knee.
-This time he didn’t beat the count.
-To everyone’s surprise, the fight was over.
-Benn, the underdog had beaten the USA’s established young star.
+This time he did not beat the count.

 Embed from Getty Images